aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 ## Node command examples

+This section summarizes how to run a local testnet with Aptos CLI.
+See [Run a Local Testnet with Aptos CLI](../../nodes/local-testnet/using-cli-to-run-a-local-testnet.md) for more details.

+For Aptos CLI commands applicable to validator nodes, see the [Owner](../../nodes/validator-node/owner/index.md) and [Voter](../../nodes/validator-node/voter/index.md#steps-using-aptos-cli) instructions.

 ### Running a local testnet

 You can run a local testnet from the aptos CLI, that will match the version it was built with.
 Additionally, it can